jldimond/Coral-CpG-ratio-MS/methods.md

 _**Differentially expressed gene datasets**_

 In addition to analyzing whole transcriptomes, we also examined genes differentially expressed in response to environmental stressors for the three acroporid species.
-For *A. hyacinthus* and *A. millepora* these gene sets were derived from the same studies that developed the reference transcriptomes (Barshis et al. 2013, Moya et al. 2012), and for *A. palmata* differentially expressed genes sets were reported in Polato et al. (2013).
-Table 2 summarizes these data.
+For *A. hyacinthus* and *A. millepora* these gene sets were derived from the same studies that developed the reference transcriptomes (Barshis et al. 2013, Moya et al. 2012), and for *A. palmata* differentially expressed genes sets were reported in Polato et al. (2013) (Table 2).

 Table 2.
-Differentially expressed genes used in this study
+Differentially expressed gene sets examined

 Organism | Life history stage | Method | No. Contigs | Environmental factor | Reference
 --------- | ---------- | --------- | -------- |-------- | --------